-15 Facts About Dead Poets Society
+15 Surprising Facts About Dead Poets Society

 Dead Poets Society was written by Tom Schulman, who also wrote Honey, I Shrunk The Kids and What About Bob?
 It was the first screenplay he sold to Hollywood, though not the first one he wrote—in fact, Schulman wrote four scripts before Dead Poets Society.
 The story is based in part on his experiences at Montgomery Bell Academy, a prep school in Nashville, Tennessee.
 Most of the characters were modeled on people he knew from real life.

-“I did such things not so much to awaken students as entertain myself,” he wrote.
+“I did such things not so much to awaken students as entertain myself,” Pickering wrote.
 “If I had fun, I suppose I thought, the boys would have fun, too, and maybe even enjoy reading and writing.”

 They even had a title: The Sultans of Strut.
 Apparently, it was going to be like Fame.

+Before Peter Weir came along, Jeff Kanew—who had found success with Revenge of the Nerds—was set to direct the film.
 Kanew wanted Liam Neeson to play Keating, but the studio wanted Robin Williams.
 For his part, Williams seemed reluctant to work with Kanew, which led to a disastrously botched first day of shooting, according to Schulman:

 “The studio wanted Robin Williams, and Robin wouldn't say no, but he wouldn't say yes, to working with that director.
 In fact, we prepped the movie, built the sets—it was going to be shot outside of Atlanta—and Robin just didn't show up for the first day of shooting.
 He never said he would, but Disney kept trying to pressure him by moving forward.
 After the first day he didn't show up, they canceled the production and burned the sets.
 We actually have dailies of the sets burning.”